nautilusrobot/blog/_posts/2025-01-16-we_are_on_the_news.md

 top:
 ---

 Hey guys, it looks like we are on the school news.
-Let me share the photos i see from my moms' INS account.
+Let me share the photos from the school email!!

 ![does this work4](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_16_post_1.JPG)
 ![does this work4](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_16_post_2.JPG)